Hoyasumii/bee-movie/README.md

 I was dying to get out of that office.

-You have got to start t
+You have got to start th